AlonzoManaog/effect-of-budget-on-movies/README.md

-# effect-of-budget-on-movies
+# Effect of Budget on Quality of Movie
-A python data analysis on the effect of money towards the rating of the movie
+A python data analysis on the effect of budget for the film towards the rating of the film